Park Chong-hwa: Poetry

-After the Japanese occupation, censorship, prison, or even to death followed overt literary resistance and the predominant emotion among Korean writers in the 1920s was near-despair.
+During the Japanese occupation, censorship, prison, or even death followed overt literary resistance and the predominant emotion among Korean writers in the 1920s was near-despair.
 Poets like Pak Chong-hwa and Yi Sang-hwa therefore turned to dark imitations of the European decadent movement.
-However, in a poem like "Koryo Celadon" Pak manages to use an aesthetic theme as an indirect statement of national pride, which was later to be taken up in his novels.
+However, in a poem like "Koryo Celadon" Pak uses an aesthetic theme as an indirect statement of national pride, which was later to be taken up in his novels.